 5. No time wasted interviewing unsuitable candidates

 We've all been there - a candidate walks through the door and within 30 seconds we know they're just going to fit.
 The vast majority of us are too polite to say, thanks but we're going to pass.
-Instead, we go through the whole interview process and waste everyone's time.
+Instead, we go through the whole interview process and waste

 With a video interview you can watch the first 30 seconds of a candidate's interview, if you think they're just not suitable, simply move onto the next candidate.